BMW 3 Series saloon (2018 - ) review

 The top-ranking M Sport version gets further visual aggression, helping make it the most popular trim level.
-In comparison, the entry-level SE car is restrained looking, while the mid-range Sport trim makes for a good compromise.
+In comparison, the entry-level SE car is rather restrained looking, while the mid-range Sport trim makes for a good compromise.

 What's the interior like?

-Even in its most basic form, the interior of the BMW 3 Series is very high quality, with tactile materials and slick switches used throughout.
+Even in its most basic form, the interior of the BMW 3 Series is very high in quality, with tactile materials and slick switches used throughout.
 There are several interior trim options to allow you customise the appearance of the cabin, but for the most part, the theme is dark, with modern silver accents brightening it all up.
-A large centrally-mounted touchscreen is very quick to react, and is complemented (depending on options and trim level) by a swish digitally-rendered dashboard that changes appearance depending on the driving mode you have selected.
+A large centrally-mounted touchscreen is very quick to react, and is complemented (depending on options and trim level) by a swish, digitally-rendered instrument panel that changes appearance depending on the driving mode you have selected.
 The driving position is quite low down, but comes with a lot of adjustment for the seat and steering wheel.
 The seats are wonderfully supportive, too, and leather upholstery is standard on most versions.

 How practical is it?

 The BMW 3 Series is a rear-wheel drive car by default, which means it needs a raised transmission tunnel down the centre of the car.
-This robs whoever has to sit in the middle of the three rear seats of some foot space, although the seats either side get plenty of foot room.
-In terms of headroom and legroom, the 3 Series is not significantly better or worse than its direct competitors from Audi and Mercedes – which mean ample space for tall adults – though many cars from mass-market brands provide a lot more rear space; the Skoda Superb for example.
+This means whoever has to sit in the middle of the three rear seats is robbed of some foot space, although the seats either side get plenty of foot room.
+In terms of headroom and legroom, the 3 Series is not significantly better or worse than its direct competitors from Audi and Mercedes – which means ample space for tall adults – though many cars from mass-market brands provide a lot more rear space; the Skoda Superb for example.